 Cycle the Shimanami Kaido

 March’s comfortable temperatures make it perfect for outdoor activities like cycling.
-The Shimanami Kaido, a 43.5-mile cycling route connecting Honshu and Shikoku via scenic bridges and islands, offers breathtaking views of the Seto Inland Sea.
+The Shimanami Kaido, a 43.5-mile cycling route connecting Honshu and Shikoku via scenic bridges and some of the best islands in Japan, offers breathtaking views of the Seto Inland Sea.
 Along the way, riders can stop at small coastal towns, sample local seafood, and enjoy panoramic views of Japan’s inland waters.